All Episodes

 Anyway, welcome back, ladies and gentlemen.

-And I I I think they're misjudging.
+And I think they're misjudging.

 If they think they can put a pro-choice candidate on the ticket, McCain's telling us that he's going to go out and make sure that he picks the right kind of judges for the Supreme Court.

-Well, now one of the definitions that the conservative base has for the right kind of judge on the Supreme Court is not somebody who's going to vote to affirm Roe v.
+Well, now, one of the definitions that the conservative base has for the right kind of judge on the Supreme Court is not somebody who's going to vote to affirm Roe versus Wade if it ever comes up.

-That just you know, it's one thing for Democrats for our enemies to say, hey, why don't you pick one of us on your ticket?
+That just, you know, it's one thing for Democrats, for our enemies, to say, hey, why don't you pick one of us on your ticket?

 It's another thing for our side to put the spear in our own heart.